frconor-ebook/meditations/_posts/2025-07-09-the-transfiguration.md

 He encouraged them by letting them get a glimpse of their reward.

-Notice how Our Lord didn\'t take all of the disciples or all of the apostles, but a select few.
-He revealed Himself to them in a special way, in a way that He didn\'t reveal Himself to others: quietly, silently, individually, very personally.
+Notice how Our Lord didn't take all of the disciples or all of the apostles, but a select few.
+He revealed Himself to them in a special way, in a way that He didn't reveal Himself to others: quietly, silently, individually, very personally.

 When we go on retreat or to a recollection, Our Lord does something similar with each one of us.
 He draws us away on our own to a quiet place, and there He reveals Himself to us in words, in phrases.

 He allows the Holy Spirit to communicate to us a deeper sense of what our life is all about.

 Pope St. John Paul II liked to say there are three specific questions that every person must keep asking themselves in the course of their life: "Where have I come from?
 Where am I going?
 What is my life all about?" (*cf*.
-John Paul II, Encyclical, *Fides et Ratio*, September 14, 1988).
+John Paul II, Encyclical, *Fides et Ratio*, Point 1, September 14, 1988).

 He said, to a large extent, the happiness that we will achieve on this earth depends on the answers to those questions.

 Our Lord helps Peter, James, and John to find those answers.
 That vision gives the apostles unspeakable happiness.
 Peter does his best to express it: "Lord, it is good for us to be here!
 If you wish, I will make three booths, one for you, one for Moses, and one for Elijah" (Matt.
 17:4).

-He\'s so happy that he wasn\'t thinking of himself or of James and John, who accompanied Him.
+He's so happy that he wasn't thinking of himself or of James and John, who accompanied Him.
 St. Mark says, "For he did not know what he was saying" (*cf*.
 Mark 9:6).

 He was still speaking when a shining cloud covered them and a voice from within the cloud said: "This is my beloved Son, with whom I am well pleased.
 Hear him" (Matt.
 17:5).